 What molecular imaging technologies are used for Parkinson’s disease?

 Because multiple neurological disorders mimic Parkinson’s disease and there can be overlaps in multiple conditions, the disease can be difficult to diagnose.
 Scanning with SPECT and with the FDA-approved radiotracer I-123-ioflupane injection (also called DaTscan) may allow for earlier and more accurate diagnosis of Parkinson’s disease.
-A scan using DaTscan is able to detect dopamine transporters (DaTs).
+A scan using DaTscan is able to detect dopamine transporters (DaTs), which are markers for the nerve cells which become impaired and die off.
 The distribution of DaTs is abnormal in patients with Parkinsonian syndromes but normal in patients with other conditions, such as essential tremor and Alzheimer’s disease.
 Furthermore, DaTscan may be used to differentiate dementia with Lewy bodies from other types of dementia, such as Alzheimer’s disease.
-In the United States, the approved indication is to help differentiate essential tremor from tremor due to Parkinsonian syndromes.
+In the US, the approved indication is to help differentiate essential tremor from tremor due to Parkinsonian syndromes.

-PET scanning with the radiotracer fluorine-18-dihydroxyphenylalanine (F-18-DOPA) is a marker of dopamine activity.
+PET scanning with the radiotracer fluorine-18-dihydroxyphenylalanine (F-18-DOPA) is a marker of dopamine activity of those same nerve cells as DaTs.
 By revealing a dopamine deficiency, F-18-DOPA PET scanning is used to help diagnose Parkinson’s disease and distinguish it from other neurological conditions.
-PET with F-18-DOPA has also been used to measure the effectiveness of dopamine-producing stem cell transplantation.
-F-18 DOPA is used in clinical trials but is not FDA-approved.
+PET with F-18-DOPA has also been used to measure the effectiveness of dopamine producing stem cell transplantation.
+F-18 DOPA is used in clinical trials and recently received FDA approval.

 What are the advantages of SPECT and PET for the brain?